reeshuffled/reeshuffled.github.io/_posts/2025-03-07-The-Moral-Objectionability-of-LLMs.md

 started_at: '2025-02-21 08:36:00'
 ---

+LLM = Large Language Model (a subset of Generative AI)
+* The following arguments may apply to Generative AI as a whole, but I mostly had ChatGPT in mind when writing this

 I think that it’s okay to be snobbish toward AI usage, but you have to be on firm argumentative ground lest someone critique you on being hypocritical.

 natural resource usage